CIGIE Fellows Program

 - The executive level mentor role is to coordinate with the home OIG supervisor to develop an IDP that addresses appropriate ECQs and facilitate induction and transition back to the home OIG.
 The method, style, frequency and duration of mentoring activities is solely at the home OIG’s discretion.

-- The CIGIE program manager, will ensure CIGIE policy, rules, objectives, and procedures established for the program are implemented.
+- The managaement team, will ensure CIGIE policy, rules, objectives, and procedures established for the program are implemented.
 The program manager will actively advocate for participation across the CIGIE community and coordinate with participating OIGs throughout the program.
-The Program Manager will coordinate meaningful cohort learning and networking opportunities.
+The Management Team will coordinate meaningful cohort learning and networking opportunities.

 Q. Who will conduct the performance review?